mcaprari/caprazzi_net/_posts/2001-06-30-jit-compiler-part-1.markdown

 Run 50000000 times with JIT OFF...      completed in 8738365122 nanoseconds
 </pre>

 Cool.
-Let's make the code a bit more interesting and try again:
+Let's make the code a bit more interesting:

 {% highlight java %}
 float[] floats = new float[count];